CJgett/SeeBnB/src/content/initial-solution/nearestInsertion.md

 ---
-type: heuristic-construction
+type: initial-solution
-order: 2
+order: 3
-solverKey: arbitraryInsertion
+solverKey: nearestInsertion
-friendlyName: Arbitrary Insertion
+friendlyName: Nearest Insertion
 defaults:
   evaluatingDetailLevel: 1
   maxEvaluatingDetailLevel: 1
 ---

-# Arbitrary Insertion
+# Furthest Insertion

 This is a heuristic construction algorithm.
-It select a random point, and then figures out where the best place to put it will be.
+It selects the closest point to the path, and then figures out where the best place to put it will be.

 1. From the starting point
 2. First, go to the closest point
-3. Choose a random point to go to
+3. Choose the point that is **nearest** to the current path
 4. Find the cheapest place to add it in the path
 5. Chosen point is no longer an "available point"
 6. Continue from #3 until there are no available points, and then return to the start.